 There are about 90 upscale and modern log cabin rentals at this Smoky Mountain resort, ranging in size from 1 bedroom to 4+, sleeping up to 16 people.
 Some are pet friendly, some are handicapped accessible and it seems all have Jacuzzis on covered decks.

-All these options made me think how perfect this east Tennessee resort would be for a multi-generational trip, grandparent family getaway or family reunion.
+All these options made me think how perfect this east Tennessee resort would be for a multi-generational trip, a group trip with close friends, grandparent family getaway or family reunion.
 There’s even a newly renovated club house that can be reserved for big gatherings.